Alipurduar Junction railway station: History

 Now all the railway tracks in Alipurduar city are broad gauge.

 Other adjacent stations

 Two adjacent local railway stations are Alipurduar (station code APD) and Alipurduar Court (station code APDC).
 Long-distance trains do not stop there.

-Most of the long-distance trains from other parts of India pass through and stop at New Alipurdur railway junction (station code NOQ) constructed in early 1950s as it is connected with double track to Assam and the rest of Bengal.
+Most of the long-distance trains from other parts of India pass through and stop at New Alipurduar railway junction (station code NOQ) constructed in the early 1950s as it is connected with double track to Assam and the rest of Bengal.
 The older Alipurduar station was on metre-gauge track that was converted to broad gauge much later in 2006 and fewer trains pass through Alipurduar station.

 The two junctions are on different lines and only one short-distance train Alipurduar–Kamakhya InterCity Express (train number 15471) runs between the two junctions.